-- 33. This report recommends Members give approval to explore development of a single integrated commissioning model with City & Hackney CCG.
-This approval will be subject to further discussion and agreement about the details of the agreement. - 34.
-Entering into a single integrated commissioning model offers the City of London Corporation the opportunity to: - Commission more integrated services to residents, ensuring a better patient experience - Have a bespoke City of London focused commissioning model for health and social care - Be in line with current best practice and direction of travel.
+32. This report recommends Members give approval to explore development of a single integrated commissioning model with City and Hackney CCG.
+This approval will be subject to further discussion and agreement about the details of the agreement.

-- 35. Although there are potential risks for the City of London Corporation in adopting this model, further discussions about the governance arrangements and financial framework will provide the opportunity to mitigate the risks in line with the proposed gateway approach to developing the model. - 36.
-There has been some successful joint commissioning between City and Hackney previously, this latest project represents an evolution on that practice and subject to joint governance being managed, the joined up service should increase efficiency.
+- 33. Entering into a single integrated commissioning model offers the City of London Corporation the opportunity to: - commission more integrated services to residents, ensuring a better patient experience - have a bespoke City of London-focused commissioning model for health and social care - be in line with current best practice and direction of travel. - 34.
+Although there are potential risks for the City of London Corporation in adopting this model, further discussions about the governance arrangements and financial framework will provide the opportunity to mitigate the risks in line with the proposed gateway approach to developing the model. - 35.
+There has been some successful joint commissioning between the City of London Corporation and Hackney previously.
+This latest project represents an evolution and, subject to joint governance being managed, the joined up service should increase efficiency.